Aryan-Achaiah/Ultrasonic-SLAM-Quadruped-Robot/README.md

 ### 3. Executing Python 2D Map Dashboards
 Ensure your desktop environment has Python 3 and its terminal dependencies configured.
 Run the following to establish visualization tracking
 * OR
-#### After uploading and running the slam arduino code, open online matplotlib compilier and and paste the code from Slam_matplotlib_code to online matplotlib compilier to get the 2d-mapped output
+#### After uploading and running the slam arduino code, open online matplotlib compilier and paste the code from Slam_matplotlib_code to online matplotlib compilier to get the 2d-mapped output

 For Hardware 3D-printed Structures: http://bit.ly/2wdEbmO